venicegeo/bf-docs/readme.md

 [![screenshot](images/0003_catalog_search_results.png)](images/0003_catalog_search_results.png)

-### 4. Click on a scene's footprint to bring up metadata and a preview
+### 4. Click on a Scene's Footprint to Bring up Metadata and a Preview

 > __Note__: If the full-color preview does not load on the map, please contact the Beachfront team for technical support.